albburtsev/burtsev.me/src/render/slides/resume.html.md

 ### Skills

 Not forgetting about supporting old browsers, I can find application for cutting-edge technologies.
 I try automating all the routine in my daily work.
-In my 10 year experience I worked as frontend-developer, but I also have practice in backend developing.
+In my 10 years of experience I worked as frontend-developer, but I also have experience in backend development.

 #### Frontend